Snacking 2026: Balancing Purpose and Pleasure

 Strategic insights from the report will help you uncover the macro shifts driving health and value expectations, understand the occasion dynamics that shape snacking needs throughout the day and translate emerging priorities across 8 specific snack categories.

-The report will also include an Executive Report, now included as an enhanced deliverable within your syndicated study purchase.
+The report also includes an Executive Report, now included as an enhanced deliverable within your syndicated study purchase.
 This offering helps you extend the impact of the research and support informed decision-making at the executive level.

 • Executive Report with key insights (PDF)